Request a private consultation. Discover how you can Make Your Move™.

 Issues to watch during asset impairment testing.

 Value in use allows the use of entity specific synergies and economies of scale.
 This is not allowed under a fair value model.
-Audit specialist reviewers will challenge any value estimation not compliant with financial reporting standards.
+Auditors may qualify any valuation assumption not compliant with financial reporting standards.

-Tax is an added complexity in impairment testing.
-The standard requires the use of a pre-tax discount rate.
-A common mistake is to discount pre-tax cash flows using a post-tax discount rate.
+Financial reporting standards requires the use of a pre-tax discount rate.
+A common mistake is to discount pre-tax cash flows using a lower post-tax discount rate.
+Inflated asset values shakes stakeholders' confidence.

 Impairment is an accounting term.